nikolaydubina/everything-wrong-with-firestore/README.md

 - Firestore iterator has no backoff mechanism
 - Firestore iterator may return `Unavailable` gRPC status, yet never terminate
 - Firestore iterator may never terminate
+- Firestore iterator cannot iterate over whole collection, it requires reading docs in batches (index, and order_by does not help)

 ## Update()